Key facts

 Students completing the Graduate Certificate of Public Health can articulate into a higher award, the Master of Public Health (H757)

-Graduates of the course may also be eligible for RPL (Recognition of Prior Learning) into the following courses:
+Graduates of the course may also be eligible for RPL (Recognition of prior learning) into the following courses:

-H759 - Master of Health Promotion
+Master of Health Promotion (H759)

-H704 - Master of Health Economics
+Master of Health Economics (H704)

-H756 - Master of Health and Human Services Management
+Master of Health Management (H756)

 Careers